 As more people establish home offices, it’s important to calculate outlet capacity properly in these spaces.
 Like bedrooms, code requires a minimum of two wall-mounted duplex outlets placed on different walls in home office rooms.

-You’ll want to follow the standard 6-foot spacing formula from there to determine additional outlets required based on wall space measurements.
-However, home offices tend to draw heavier electricity loads from multiple devices charging at once.
+You’ll want to follow the standard 6-foot spacing formula from there to determine the additional outlets required based on wall space measurements.
+However, home offices tend to draw heavier electricity loads from multiple devices charging simultaneously.

 Ensure Safety and Functionality with Proper Electrical Planning

-Taking the time to calculate outlet requirements for each room in your home properly is an important part of electrical planning and safety.
+Taking the time to correctly calculate outlet requirements for each room in your home is an essential part of electrical planning and safety.
 Following NEC code guidelines and measuring dimensions ensure you have sufficient power anywhere it’s needed.

 If you find your home may need additional outlets or circuit work, don’t hesitate to contact the professionals.
 Bright Force Electrical is licensed and insured to complete any necessary electrical projects to update your home’s wiring.

-Please give us a call to discuss a customised solution for your outlet installation or whole home assessment needs.
+Please call us for a customised solution for your outlet installation or whole-home assessment needs.
 Proper electrical work ensures your family’s safety for years to come.

 Frequently Asked Questions